Germany in the Eurovision Song Contest 2004: At Eurovision

 In Germany, the two shows were broadcast on Das Erste which featured commentary by Peter Urban, as well as on Deutschlandfunk and NDR 2 which featured commentary by Thomas Mohr.
-The German spokesperson, who announced the top 12-point score awarded by the German televote during the final, was Thomas Anders.
+The show was watched by 11.49 million viewers in Germany, which meant a market share of 44 per cent.
+NDR appointed Thomas Anders as its spokesperson to announce the top 12-point score awarded by the German televote during the final.